LangStream/documentation/building-applications/api-gateways/README.md

 **Producer** gateways are clients that create a message and write it to a topic.&#x20;

-**Consumer** gateways are clients that watch a topic for new messages.&#x20;
+**Consumer** gateways are clients that watch a topic for messages from a given position.
+This gateway can only be accessed via WebSocket. &#x20;

-**Chat** gateways create a producer client ("questions-topic") and a consumer client ("answers-topic") across one connection, optimized for "chat" style interactions between client and server.
+**Chat** gateways create a producer client (`questions-topic`) and a consumer client (`answers-topic`) across one connection, optimized for "chat" style interactions between client and server.
+This gateway can only be accessed via WebSocket.&#x20;

+**Service (topics)** gateways create a producer client (`input-topic`) and a consumer client (`output-topic`), writing a single message and awaiting for the receivement of another message.
+This gateway can only be accessed via HTTP.&#x20;

+**Service (agents)** gateways send requests directly to a `service` agent and return the response to the client.
+This gateway can only be accessed via HTTP.

 ### Example gateways